slash909uk/geotogether-domoticz/README.md

 Presently I am using these scripts myself with a Geo Trio II smartmeter IHD + WiFi interface, and Ecotricity's utility supply.

+V1.1 - support negative power response indicating export of energy to the grid.
+Split into two Domoticz devices accordingly.

 This work is based on that done by owainlloyd here: https://github.com/owainlloyd/Geohome_Integration - thanks!